Monash-FIT3170/2025W2-Commitment/docs/DEPLOYMENT.md

 - **Cores**: 2
 - **RAM**: 4 GB
 - **Storage**: 15 GB

+Python scaling script execution functionality depends on your instance having permissions to make the following syscalls, which it uses to make sandboxes for python scripts to execute in:
+- `clone`
+- `pivot_root`
+- `mount`
+- `umount2`

 Once an instance has been acquired it will primarily be accessed via [SSH](https://www.ssh.com/academy/ssh/protocol).
 To do this a service will provide you with 3 things:
 - **Host Name**: An IP Address or DNS.